 In addition, you don’t need to keep track of variables or their values, as the program’s code automatically manages these.
 Because of this automatic management, extra effort is not needed to debug programs written in a functional programming language.

 Function composition also enables efficient reuse and modularity, which make it easier to modify programs quickly and apply changes across a large codebase.
-All these features help make Functional Programming an advantageous choice for organizations such as a mobile app development company or a web apps development company.
+All these features help make Functional Programming an advantageous choice for organizations such as mobile app development companies or software outsourcing companies in USA.

 Benefits of Functional Programming for a Business

-1. Increased Productivity: Functional programming can increase productivity by eliminating the need for rewriting code or debugging in web application development services.
+- Increased Productivity: Functional programming can increase productivity by eliminating the need for rewriting code or debugging in custom web app development.
 By using a declarative style of programming, developers can easily and quickly express their intent while writing code.

 Microservices – A Brief Study